My home page is never offered as a site I can go back to with the back button. Why?

 One thing not mentioned by anyone here is something that is important to me in this.
 Prior to a couple of days ago this was not a problem but suddenly on my MacAir I was no longer able to use the back button to return to my home page (same situation, an html file on my computer).
 So why would this work for years and suddenly now change?
 I'm running the latest MacOS and FF 41.0.1 and also TabMix Plus.
 I can find no setting in FF or TabMix that has anything to do with the behavior of the back button.

 Oddly, though I haven't checked today, this isn't a problem on my Windows 10 laptop.

 Hi acm_redfox, could you test in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 If Firefox is not running: Hold down the Shift key when starting Firefox.